arykovanov/xedge-debug-tools/README.md

-# XEdge Development Tools for VSCode
+# Xedge Development Tools for VSCode

-A Visual Studio Code extension for developing and deploying XEdge applications to ESP32 devices.
+A Visual Studio Code extension for developing and deploying Xedge applications to ESP32 devices.
 This extension provides hot-reloading, automatic file watching, and seamless integration with ESP-IDF tools.

 ## Features